near/NEPs/README.md

 This repository hosts the current NEAR Protocol specification and standards.
 This includes the core protocol specification, APIs, contract standards, processes, and workflows.

-Changes to the core specification and standards are called NEAR Enhancement Proposals (NEPs).
+Changes to the protocol specification and standards are called NEAR Enhancement Proposals (NEPs).

 This repository uses [mdBook](https://rust-lang.github.io/mdBook) for the [Nomicon website](https://nomicon.io).